LIFEHUBBER

 HyperFrames is a video rendering framework for HTML-based compositions, presented around previewing, rendering, and agent-friendly video workflows.

 The official repository presents HyperFrames as a framework for writing HTML, previewing compositions, and rendering video output, with explicit support for AI coding agents.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is